 This is one of the facial hair styles that falls into that gray area between full and partial beard, and there is a little flexibility in how it can be worn and still be considered “Hollywoodian.”
 As you may have guessed, it is named such for its popularity among Hollywood actors.
 It can best be described as taking the ends of an extended goatee and drawing them outward along the lower jaw either all the way to the sideburn area, or stopping just before it.
 The top of the beard is typically worn just under the lower cheekbone area.
 It is always worn with a mustache which connects with the beard at each end.
 Hair is kept short to medium-length.

 Although this beard is similar to the Old Dutch, the width is much narrower.
 Also, the hair extending upwards on the chin is gone so the beard closely follows the jawline.
 The chin strap has been a popular beard in current times and will continue to be.

-This beard was made popular by the Klingon race of the Star Trek series.
+This beard is famous because of the Klingon race from Star Trek.
 Its designer based it on the style that was prominent in Victorian times.
 It looks like a shorter, narrower version of the Dutch, with the added feature of triangular points that turn toward the corners of the mouth.

 Full Beard Styles

 The stubble beard is a classical look that can either be very short to approximately half an inch.
 Since it is all the same length, the mustache ends blend into the beard.

 This beard style can be achieved by growing out stubble to about two or more inches.
 The hair is then shaped into a long and narrow “W” with two points below the lower chin.
 The hair is short on the sides and extends up the jawline to the ear.
 Finally, the mustache meets the beard at its ends.

 If, instead of shaping the bottom into a “W”, you trim it to a point like a “V” instead, you would have a ducktail.